 As the years role past, the availability/finding of the RARER range of Wrenn, Basildon Period 4 Wagons is becoming more difficult.
 Boxes have "sticker damage"or get torn/stained over age, and of course original replacements are no longer available.
 Wrenn, Cheshunt does offer an option of officially issued Wrenn boxes with the Wrenn issue number and description on one box end flap.
-When I supply these wagons they will have the original Period 4 plastic or cardboard (if late Period 4) inserts.
+When I supply these wagons they will have the original Period 4 yellow plastic, or cardboard (if late Period 4) inserts.

 So as not to confuse, I always specify the Period of Wrenn, Basildon issue in my descriptions.

-THESE PERIOD 1/4 WAGONS IN PERIOD 6 BOXES WHEN AVAILABLE ARE SHOWN UNDER "WRENN P6/5" SECTION OF THIS WEBSITE.
+THESE PERIOD 1/4 WAGONS IN PERIOD 6 BOXES WHEN AVAILABLE ARE SHOWN UNDER "WRENN P6/5" SECTION, OF THIS WEBSITE.

 The Royal Scot Class "Manchester Regiment" - 3 POLE version was introduced by Wrenn, Basildon in Period 4 (circa 1982) and only had a short production life finishing in 1983 with under 200 produced.
 This was the fourth Wrenn Scot to be produced, Basildon having tooling problems with the Scots from the early days.
 Note; First advertised in 1976, the earliest actually appearing in 1981.
 Some problems continued during the introduction of the earlier Scot 5 Pole variations, due to looser windings on the armatures.
 I have reviewed this under "Tips for Collectors" previously.